scylladb/scylladb/docs/cql/cqlsh.rst

 This command is useful if you want to check which Cassandra version is compatible with your ScyllaDB version.
 Note that the two standards are not 100% identical and this command is simply a comparison tool.

-If you want to display your current ScyllaDB version, refer to :ref:`Check your current version of Scylla <check-your-current-version-of-scylla>`.
+If you want to display your current ScyllaDB version, refer to :ref:`Check your current version of ScyllaDB <check-your-current-version-of-scylla>`.

 The display shows: